jbdammeier/Blackbaud-ON-to-Canvas-Integration/README.txt

 PYTHON AUTOMATION
 The python program is commented in a detailed manner so that anyone with python experience will know what each part of the program does.
 The template should just be edited for individual instances.
 The Windows Task Scheduler is set to run this script every day at 5:00pm (Adjust to 4:00pm during Standard Time).
-This is approx. ½ hour before the Kimono picks up the information
+This is approx. Â½ hour before the Kimono picks up the information
 The program will pull all required information from the specified lists above and export final CSV files to Kimono via SFTP.
 It is important that the ON Advanced Lists ARE NOT copied.
-The list id from Gateway is how the program pulls the correct information.
+The list id from Blackbaud ON is how the program pulls the correct information.

 ON ADVANCED LISTS & KIMONO FILES: - Organized by Kimono File Name (See Screenshots Folder for examples of the advanced lists configuration in ON)
 1. manifest.xml